-Ideally, an ocean model should retain its water mass characteristics for centuries of integration (a characteristic of density coordinates), have high vertical resolution in the surface mixed layer for proper representation of thermodynamical and biochemical processes (a characteristic of z coordinates), maintain sufficient vertical resolution in unstratified or weakly stratified regions of the ocean, and have high vertical resolution in coastal regions (a characteristic of terrainfollowing σ coordinates).
-This has led to the recent development of several hybrid vertical coordinate numerical models that combine the advantages of the different types of vertical coordinates in optimally simulating coastal and open-ocean circulation features.
+Ideally, an ocean model should retain its water mass characteristics for centuries of integration (a characteristic of density coordinates), have high vertical resolution in the surface mixed layer for proper representation of thermodynamical and biochemical processes (a characteristic of z coordinates), maintain sufficient vertical resolution in unstratified or weakly stratified regions of the ocean, and have high vertical resolution in coastal regions (a characteristic of terrain-following σ coordinates).
+This has led to the recent development of several hybrid vertical coordinates in optimally simulating coastal and open-ocean circulation features.

-Within the GODAE context, the global ocean models presently used or tested for ocean forecasting systems can be divided into two categories: fixed coordinates (MOM, NEMO, MITgcm, NCOM, POP, OCCAM, ...) or primarily Lagrangian coordinates (NLOM, MICOM,

-HYCOM, POSEIDON, GOLD, ...).
+Within the GODAE context, the global ocean models presently used or tested for ocean forecasting systems can be divided into two categories: fixed coordinates (MOM, NEMO, MITgcm, NCOM, POP, OCCAM, ...) or primarily Lagrangian coordinates (NLOM, MICOM, HYCOM, POSEIDON, GOLD, ...).
 The reader is referred to the Appendix for a definition of the acronyms and references.

-2 - Ocean Model Requirements for GODAE
+11.2 Ocean Model Requirements for GODAE